 - Radiation therapy.
 These are high-energy X-rays or other types of radiation.
 Radiation is used to kill cancer cells or stop them from growing.
 It may be used to treat cancer that has spread or grows back.

 - Supportive care.
-Treatment can cause side effects.
-Medicines and other treatments can be used for pain, fever, infection, and nausea and vomiting.
+Cancer treatment can cause side effects.
+Medicines and other treatments can be used to help ease side effects such as pain, fever, infection, and nausea and vomiting.

 Your child will need follow-up care during and after treatment to:

 - Check on your child's response to the treatment

 Some treatments may be hard on your child, but they increase the chance of your child living a long time.
 Discuss the side effects of treatment with your child's healthcare provider.

 With any cancer, how well a child is expected to recover (prognosis) varies.
 Keep in mind: